Should You Quit Your Job Before or After Finding Another?

 When should you start looking for a new job?
 Should you quit first and job hunt second?
 Or is better to start looking for a job before you turn in your resignation?
 The saying that you shouldn't quit your job before you find a new one is often true, but there can be exceptions.

-Difficult bosses who threaten your mental or physical health, relocation for a partner's job, intolerable working conditions or levels of stress, an inability to master the job, an employer who has asked you to do something unethical, or an organization that is going under are all reasons that it can make sense to quit your job sooner rather than later.
+Difficult bosses who threaten your mental or physical health, relocation for a partner's job, intolerable working conditions or levels of stress, an inability to master the job, an employer who has asked you to do something unethical, or an organization that is going under are all signs it's time to quit your job sooner rather than later.

 In other cases, you might be changing your career and need education or training to make the transition, which can't be completed while holding down your current job.

 It is often worth considering to at least start a job search before quitting your current position.
 Ideally, you will start your search prior to your work situation becoming so bad that you can't stay.
 If you can start looking before you quit, it will give you an idea of what it may require for you to land a new position.

 Starting a job search while you are still working has other advantages in addition to continuing to have a paycheck and benefits.
 If you quit, you may not be eligible for unemployment.

 If you're employed, you will have less explaining to do regarding your need for a new job during job interviews.
 You can maintain a positive spin on your current position and focus on why the new job would be even better.
 That's helpful when you're answering interview questions about leaving your job.
 It's easier to discuss why you're moving on when you're still employed than it is to explain why you quit without having a new job lined up.